Block All Internet Activity

 Allow work-related websites and applications while cutting down access to entertainment, social media, and other off-policy browsing destinations.

-Use website restrictions, time schedules, and password-protected internet rules to keep shared PCs aligned with the intended usage policy.
+Use website restrictions, approved-program exceptions, and password-protected internet rules to keep shared PCs aligned with the intended usage policy.

 Keep kiosk, classroom, reception, and training-room computers focused on approved online resources without leaving the full internet open.